Binge watching your favorite series or games this week? . . . Avoid painful legs!

 If you’re like most guys, you figure that varicose veins are a woman’s problem.
 Certainly nothing you have to worry about, right?
 Think again!
 Exact numbers are elusive, but it is estimated that between 15-50 percent of men will suffer from some form of chronic venous insufficiency (CVI), including varicose veins, by the time they reach their 60s.

-Men experience the same varicose vein and CVI symptoms as women: leg pain and swelling,
+Men experience the same varicose vein and venous insufficiency symptoms as women: leg pain and leg swelling,

 The fact is, everyone in this situation, man or woman, needs to consult with a qualified vein specialist to determine whether their vascular system is compromised, and what can be done to improve venous blood flow back to the heart before more serious, permanent damage is done.

 Why Are Men at Risk for Varicose Veins?

 The short answer to this question is: for many of the same reasons that women are.
 Family history, age, lifestyle and career factors, and previous leg traumas all play a role in the development of venous insufficiency.